survivejs/react-book/manuscript/05_implementing_todo.md

 ## Conclusion

 The approach we discussed works up to a point.
 Once you get more complicated component hierarchies it starts to fall apart.
 This is where architecture styles such as Flux and Relay come in.
+In the next chapter we will discuss Flux in particular and port our application to use it.